Sravya1802/ai-prophet/docs/build_a_bot.md

 ### Markets that "vanish"

-Polymarket markets can drop out of the eligible universe between ticks.
+Kalshi markets can drop out of the eligible universe between ticks.
 Open positions on a dropped market are excluded from equity until the market resolves (or returns).
 Plan accordingly.